 - Your kids need stuff that I’m supposed to buy with my child support money [LOL!].
 Fine!
 I’ll tell them I can’t take them skiing because you’re spending all your money on your whore!

 - What do you mean you can’t pick the kids up from school for me!?!?!
 It doesn’t matter that it’s my day!!
 What kind of father are you?!
 I have an unexpected “emergency“ [Bumble hook-up] and you can’t be a co-parent?!?
 Fine.
 The kids will hear how you can’t be bothered to spend time with them.
 NO!!!
 It is NOT okay if your fiancee picks them up!!!!!
-MAN UP!!!!!
+You need to MAN UP!!!!!

 - Why can’t you come over and put in the storm windows?!?
 What’s more important than your kids not freezing to death this winter?!
 No, I can NOT do it myself!
 You abandoned me and the kids!!
 Don’t you think this is the LEAST you could do for us?!?!?
 F-ck you!!!
 I am not hiring a handyman!
 That is NOT what child support is for!!!
 Hey, kids!!
 Daddy doesn’t care if we freeze to death this winter!!!